Palats/mapshot/README.md

 If your Factorio data dir or binary location are not detected automatically, you can specify them with `--factorio_datadir` and `--factorio_binary`.
 You can also override the rendering parameters - see CLI help for the specific flag names.

-Steam version of Factorio is not supported for now.
+Steam version of Factorio is not supported for now - see https://github.com/Palats/mapshot/issues/21 for more details.
 If you have only a Steam version, you can still get a standalone version on factorio.com by linking your Steam account.

 ### Parameters